Italy–Taiwan relations: Representative offices

-Similarly, Italy is represented by the Italian Economic, Trade and Cultural Promotion Office.
+Similarly, Italy is represented by the Italian Economic, Trade and Cultural Promotion Office in Taipei.
 It was established in its present form in 1995.
 It was originally established in 1989 as the "Italian Trade and Economic Center".
 Arrangements for the opening of the office were made through San Shin Trading Ltd., the local agent for Fiat cars in Taiwan.

 In 1992, the Office was renamed the "Italian Trade Promotion Office".
 In that year, it also began issuing visas.
 Previously, visa applications were forwarded to the Italian Consulate General in Hong Kong.
 In contrast to other countries, during the SARS crisis in 2003, Italy did not impose travel restrictions or quarantines on Taiwan tourists, with the Italian Economic, Trade and Cultural Promotion Office continuing to issue visas as normal.

 History

 During the Japanese rule of Taiwan, Japan and Italy had diplomatic relations.

-Until 1970, Taiwan, as the Republic of China, was represented by an embassy in Rome and a consulate-general in Milan.
+Until 1970, the Republic of China (Taiwan) was represented by an embassy in Rome and a consulate-general in Milan.
 This was separate from the Embassy of the Republic of China to the Holy See, which, while located in Italian territory, remains accredited to the Vatican City.
 This led to confusion in 1989 following the Tiananmen Square protests in Beijing, when Italians protested outside the embassy, believing it to be that of the People's Republic of China.